 Election DateJune 2, 2026

-The proposed tax would raise approximately $12.2 million per year for eight years.
-For a 1,000-square-foot home, the annual tax would be $175.
-Funds would be used to attract and retain qualified teachers, counselors, and staff; maintain science, math, and STEM instruction; preserve reading and writing programs; and maintain manageable class sizes.
+Measure C would have raised approximately $12.2 million per year for eight years — about $175 a year for a 1,000-square-foot home, with exemptions for seniors and people receiving federal disability support.
+The district had earmarked the revenue to attract and retain teachers, counselors, and staff; protect science, math, and STEM instruction; preserve reading and writing programs; and keep class sizes manageable.

 05